rmassidda/mcps-notes/chapters/mqtt-protocol.md

 - TopicName: a string possibly structured in a hierarchy with «/» as delimiters, for example: «home/bedroom/temperature».
 - QoS: 0, 1 or 2.
 - RetainFlag: tells if the message is to be stored by the broker as the last known value for the topic.
 If a subscriber collects later, it will get this message.
-- payload: the actual message in any form.
+- Payload: the actual message in any form.
-- dupFlag: indicates that the message is a duplicate of a previous, un-acked message.
+- DupFlag: indicates that the message is a duplicate of a previous, un-acked message.
 Meaningful only if the QoS level is > 0.

 SUBSCRIBE message:
 - PacketId: an integer